Making Money With Your Blog From Product Reviews

 This guest post is written by Rae Hoffman Dolan of Sugarrae.com.

-If you’re a regular reader of The Mogul Mom, then you likely read the article entitled 10 Multiple Income Streams You Can Create written a few months ago by Heather Allard.
-In it, Heather referenced affiliate marketing as one of the ways to generate passive income:
+If you’re a regular reader of The Mogul Mom, then you likely read the article entitled 10 Multiple Income Streams You Can Create.
+In it, we referenced affiliate marketing as one of the ways to generate passive income:

 “Become an affiliate – If you have a blog or website, you can join affiliate programs and set up affiliate links to different products and services on the web.
 When someone signs up through your affiliate link, you get a small cut of their advertising revenue.
 That can add up if you get a lot of affiliate sales, and you don’t have to do any of the work to produce physical and digital products.”